8 Reasons to Use Chatbots For Recruiting

 Using a chatbot for recruiting is just one more tool in your arsenal to engage candidates and make their experience with your brand a positive one.
 A strong candidate experience feeds into your overall recruiting success, helping strengthen metrics like time to hire and new hire retention, not to mention bolstering your employer brand in the broader candidate pool.

-When you set a positive tone from the first interaction, candidates are more likely to complete the application process and have a lower chance of dropping out of the process along the way.
+When you set a positive tone from the first interaction, candidates are more likely to complete the application process and have a lower chance of dropping out somewhere in the process.

 8. Enable multi-channel communication